-It can not be denied that at some point your beautiful cottage garden will come under the attack of some type of plant diseases and pest.
+It can not be denied that at some point your beautiful cottage garden will come under the attack of some type of plant disease and pest.
 Although you cannot wholly end it, you can take actions to limit the damage.

 Pruning the large, overhanging branches from mature trees, shrubs, and bushes will make your cottage garden look good.
-Plus, it will allow the sunlight to pass through for the benefits of smaller plants and improves air circulation.
+Plus, it will allow the sunlight to pass through for the benefits of smaller plants and improve air circulation.